Self-Employment Tax: What Is It & How To Calculate It

 How Does Self-Employment Tax Work?

-As a self-employed individual, you must calculate both income tax and self-employment tax using the correct tax forms:
+As a self-employed individual, you must calculate income tax and self-employment tax using the correct tax forms:

-- Income Tax: When completing federal Form 1040, use Schedule C to calculate taxable income. using Schedule C.
+- Income Tax: When completing federal Form 1040, use Schedule C to calculate taxable income.

 Why Do You Pay Self-Employment Tax?

-Because self-employed individuals do not pay Federal Insurance Contributions Act (FICA) taxes, the self-employment (SE) tax was created in 1951 to help them build up the Social Security (and, starting in 1966, Medicare) fund when some self-employment professions began to be allowed to receive benefits.
-Essentially, the SE tax is a combination of the employer and employee share of FICA, applied to net earnings from self-employment.
+Because self-employed individuals do not pay Federal Insurance Contributions Act (FICA) taxes, the self-employment tax was created in 1951 to help them contribute to Social Security and, starting in 1966, Medicare.

 When Do You Have To Pay Self-Employment Taxes?